IvanHornung/Pandemic-Simulator/README.md

 * Paramedics create a "pop effect" after curing a patient.
 * More and more paramedics are called depending on the infection/noninfection ratio.
 * Paramedics are slowly removed if the proportion to infected/noninfected is less.
+* Can be artificial summoned by pressing the `Y` key.

 ### **<span style="color:rgb(174,243,177);">Paranoid</span>**
 <img src="https://i.imgur.com/XpRqPeT.png" height="163" width="252"> <img src="https://media.giphy.com/media/fWBX99ymYMuewi2M8x/giphy.gif" height="163" width="252">